wwWallet/wallet-android-wrapper/README.md

 build](https://github.com/Yubico/e9g-tla-firefox-hg2git), or rely on the wrapper of the Android App to ensure her data security, or consider a fallback trading security for convenience.

-If she takes the most secure route for her data, she will have a security hardware key that implements the FIDO2 standard and contains the PRF and SIGNING extensions.
+If she takes the most secure route for her data, she will have a security token that implements the FIDO2 standard and contains the PRF and SIGNING extensions.
 Once those conditions are met, she installs the app, registers, and the wallet will ask her to present her security key.
 This is done by calling `naviagtor.credentials.create` which will create secure credentials inside the browser.

-This is where the interaction with the wrapper starts: After the wrapper is initialized, it overwrites the `navibator.credentials.*` javascript API with it's own implementations.
+This is where the interaction with the wrapper starts: After the wrapper is initialized, it overwrites the `navibator.credentials.*` javascript API with it's implementations.

 This is done by injecting an Android Native bridge, showing up as `nativeWrapper` for the javascript website, but also overwriting the aforementioned methods.
 Once the website calls those methods, the wrapper catches this call and redirects the creation options.
-These options are then sent to the native android SDK [credential manager](https://developer.android.com/identity/sign-in/credential-manager), which executes the request and responds with a created credentials.
+These options are then sent to the native android SDK [yubikit-android](https://github.com/Yubico/yubikit-android), which executes the request and ideally response with a created credentials.
 Lastly the wrapped method will take the response from the SDK, and converts it into javascript native objects in JSON.